Datamine/screenpaste/README.md

 Will take the image in your clipboard, and then save it in your current directory as `foo.png`.
 Amazing!

+(Instead of the current directory, you can also specify a path, like `screenpaste ~/Desktop/quux`.)

 ## Setup

 1. Don't make a virtualenv or pipenv for this.
 You want a global installation.